 It’s important that you re-enrol as soon as you are able to do so, as access to our library services, teaching materials via KEATS, and receipt of funding will be affected if you re-enrol late.

 If you have forgotten your login details, please contact the IT helpdesk via email: firstname.lastname@example.org.

-Important to know: If you encounter any issues with completing the online enrolment task or receiving your invitation to complete re-enrolment, please get in touch with Registry Services.
+Important to know: If you encounter any issues with completing the online enrolment task or receiving your invitation to complete re-enrolment, please get in touch with Student Records.